Ko Tao, Thailand

 When to Go

-November to February is the dry season with the calmest seas.
-March to September can bring rougher conditions and occasional dive site closures on the windward side.
-October is typically when Ko Tao closes down temporarily as the monsoon peaks; several businesses shut for the month.
+November through February is the dry season with calmest seas.
+October is typically when Ko Tao pauses as the monsoon peaks; several businesses close for the month.